Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Shadowing is not permitted during mandatory curriculum hours.
 Students may not use an excused absence to shadow.
 If a mandatory curricular activity becomes scheduled when a previously booked shadowing session is scheduled, the shadowing schedule must be canceled or rescheduled.

-• KHSC-KansasCOM strongly recommends that students attend to their wellness on days off and during breaks.
+• KHSU-KansasCOM strongly recommends that students attend to their wellness on days off and during breaks.
 However, we recognize that wellness is subjective and comes in many forms.
 Therefore, shadowing is permitted for Pre-Clerkship students on days off and during all breaks.
 However, students are encouraged to limit their shadowing during breaks to prevent burnout.

 • Shadowing should primarily be viewed as an observational experience with the physician preceptor’s permission and supervision.
 With the physician preceptor’s permission, shadowing may occur with virtual care/telehealth delivery.

 • The shadowing organization frequently requires immunization records and background checks.
 It is the duty of the student to ensure that these records are provided ahead of the shadowing experience.
-As many of these records are also required by KHSC-KansasCOM, the office of Student Affairs and Services may be able to package these records for distribution.
+As many of these records are also required by KHSU-KansasCOM, the office of Student Affairs and Services may be able to package these records for distribution.

 • Students are responsible for contacting physician preceptors and scheduling shadowing sessions.